koorchik/LIVR/README.md

 #### not\_empty\_list
 Checks that list contains at least one element

 Error code: 'CANNOT\_BE\_EMPTY' (If the value is not present or list is empty).
-If the value is present but it is not a list the error code will be 'WRONG\_FORMAT'
+If the value is present but it is not a list the error code will be 'FORMAT\_ERROR'

 Example:

     {products_ids: 'not_empty_list'}

+#### any\_object
+Checks that the value is an plain object

+Error code: 'FORMAT\_ERROR' if the value is not a plain object.

+Example:

+    {address: 'any_object'}

 ### String Rules